What Is Managed IT Support? (Essential & Premium Services)

 But, just as with a home repair, you will likely have no idea of the cost of the repair until the job is finished and you receive an invoice.
 This uncertainty can make it hard to budget for your IT expenses.

-You submit a ticket to your managed IT support provider’s service desk by calling the dispatcher (since your laptop won’t boot) or emailing the service desk from your smartphone.
-The service call is included in your monthly fee.
+Since your laptop won't boot, you submit a ticket to your managed IT support provider’s service desk by calling the dispatcher or emailing the service desk from your smartphone.
+The service call is included in your monthly fee

 A pool of resources is available to troubleshoot your issue and your request is routed to the best available one.
 The engineer contacts you and begins the troubleshooting process.
 This is probably over the phone, but the engineer may come to your location.